 During 2020, the Company and the USG entered into a Guaranty Agreement, pursuant to which the Company agreed to guarantee the full, complete and satisfactory performance of its subsidiary, Kaman Precision Products, Inc. ("KPPI") under all current and future contracts with the USG.
 As of the date of this filing, the only contract in place between KPPI and the USG relates to the production and sale of the JPF.
 KPPI fulfilled the requirements of Option 16 in the second quarter of 2023 and the USG has indicated that they will not award the Company any future options.
-The guaranty will remain in effect until the USG has confirmed that the Company has completed all obligations and the Company requests the expiration.
+The guaranty will remain in effect until the USG has confirmed that the Company has completed all obligations and the Company requests the expiration, which is expected to occur before the end of the fiscal year.
 The guaranty was provided in lieu of a periodic financial capability review by the Financial Capacity Team ("FCT") of the Defense Contract Management Agency ("DCMA").
 The Company is unable to estimate the maximum potential amount of future payments under the guaranty as it is dependent on costs incurred by the USG in the event of default.
 Although the Company believes the risk of default is low given the maturity and operational performance of the JPF program, there can be no assurance that the guaranty will not have a material adverse effect on the Company's results of operations, financial position and cash flows.